Tyler-Akana/Tyler-Akana.github.io/index.md

 ### **Undergraduate Researcher @ Washington State University** | Feb - Dec 2024
 #### **Project Goal**:
-  To design a set of temperature-controlled open lid boxes for the study of climate change-induced heatwaves on potato growth.
+  To design a set of temperature-controlled open lid boxes for the study of climate change-induced heatwaves on potato growth maintiaing at least 5C above ambient.

 #### **Solution Overview**:
   Combined dryer heating elements, variacs, centrifugal duct fans, and Arduino-controlled systems to adjust variac voltage to heating elements and maintain temperature.